jbcodeforce/shift_left_utils/docs/migration.md

 # Migration process

-This chapter covers a straightforward migration process from ETL fact tables up to source tables to FLINK SQL pipelines.
+This chapter covers a straightforward migration process to FLINK SQL pipelines, from ETL jobs that batch process a fact tables up to source tables.
 Ensure you have completed the project setup using one of the two options explained [in this note](./setup.md).

-All the dbt source tables are defined in the #SRC_FOLDER folder.
+All the dbt to SQL source tables are defined in the $SRC_FOLDER folder.

 The migration method begins with a fact table.
 At a high level, the development flow is illustrated in the following diagram: